-If ever you want to see a clear profession of faith, look at the next words from her mouth.
-Mary said, “I am willing to be a voluntary slave of the Lord.
+If ever you want to see a clear profession of faith, look at the next words from Mary’s mouth: “I am willing to be a voluntary slave of the Lord.
 I am willing to be a servant of God.
 May what the word of God has said, may it come true!”
-What a woman!
-What a faith!
-Truly the greatest woman who ever lived, for nothing any woman has ever done or will do is more important than what Mary did.
+What an incredible woman of God!
+When facing tremendous pressure to save face and take another path, Mary responded with incredible faith and trust.

 Mary is truly the greatest woman who ever lived, for nothing any woman has ever done or will do is more important than what she did.